 Here we will focus on the difference between web chat

-and conversational messaging.
+.
 Two very important channels in regards to having real-time conversations.
 There is a role for both, but one is definitely stronger than the other.
 To get started, let’s look at the definitions of both.

 What is Web Chat?